Ghana Revenue Authority: Introduction of Uni-Pass clearance system

-On 21 February 2020,personnel and logistics were distributed by the Customs Division, to test the Uni-Pass clearance system at the Takoradi Port.
+On 21 February 2020, personnel and logistics were distributed by the Customs Division, to test the Uni-Pass clearance system at the Takoradi Port.
 This system handles all paperwork and payments at one point, an improvement on the previous system, which processed all the operations in several offices.
-This was after its successful implementation at the Aflao Collection Point in the Volta region.
+This was after its successful implementation at the Aflao Collection Point in the Volta Region.

+Amendments of tax laws

+The Ghana Revenue Authority has announced the implementation of amendments to several tax laws, notifying the general public that these changes are now in effect.

+The GRA has acknowledged that businesses have been given ample time to make necessary system adjustments ahead of tax implementation since the law was enacted.